tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * [stationarity.ipynb](Activities/01-Ins_Stationarity/Solved/stationarity.ipynb)

-Open slide 3 and introduce the term `stationarity`:
+Use the slides to introduce the term `stationarity`:

   * In a stationary process, statistical properties such as the mean and variance do not vary across time.